JUREMY PRIVACY POLICY

 5.3.1 In our Services

-We process your personal data for as long as your account is active or as needed to fulfil the processing purposes described in this Privacy Policy.
-When your personal data is no longer relevant for the purposes for which it has been collected, or you withdraw your consent where applicable, we will delete it, including any logs or other backup information.
+We process your personal data as needed to fulfil the processing purposes described in this Privacy Policy.
+When your personal data is no longer relevant for the purposes for which it has been collected, including the case when your account has been inactive for 2 years without any active paid subscription connected to it, or you withdraw your consent where applicable, we will delete it, including any logs or other backup information.

-After the quarantine period, we will delete or anonymize your personal data from our systems.
-However, there are two exceptions.
+It means that after the quarantine period, we will delete or anonymize your personal data from our systems, with two exceptions.

-For accounting reasons, we are required by law to keep for a period of 8 years certain information regarding payment transactions and invoicing.
+In case if Juremy is obliged to retain certain personal data as required by applicable laws, it shall comply with these legal regulations accordingly.
+For example, for accounting reasons, we are required by law to keep for a period of 8 years certain information regarding payment transactions and invoicing.
 For security reasons, we retain information which you have personally provided to us as well as login history so that we can investigate and prevent fraud or abuse.
 We may block access to accounts if we have reason to suspect fraud or abuse of our Terms of Use.
 In the event that we have blocked an account, we reserve the right to store information from the account over a longer period of time (2 years) to prevent recurring violations or breaches of the Terms of Use.

 5.3.2 In our E-mail Communication System